Listed in: Economics, as ECON-111

 Requisite for all other courses in Economics.

 Fall semester: Sections 1 and 2 limited to 18 Amherst College students per discussion section; Section 3 limited to 30 Amherst College students.
-Spring semester: Limited to 30 Amherst College students.
+Spring semester: Section 1 limited to 18 Amherst College students per discussion section; Section 2 limited to 25 Amherst College Students.
 The Department.

 If Overenrolled: Drop students who do not attend the first two classes and admit students from a waiting list.